EliteHeroes/Mechassault-Mod-Pack/README.md

 # Mechassault Mod Pack

 This mod pack is a compilation of several different mods for the first Mechassault game, aimed at improving the overall playing experience.
 Adding a huge number of new maps across all game modes, various new mech variants, and a carefully tuned multiplayer, just to name a few new additions.
 Please note that this does not completely replace the original version of the game.
 Once installed, you'll have an in-game option to toggle the mods on or off at will.
-To install and play, it is recommended to download the [latest release](https://github.com/EliteHeroes/Mechassault-Mod-Pack/releases) and follow the install guide.
+To install and play, it is recommended to download the [latest release](https://github.com/EliteHeroes/Mechassault-Mod-Pack/releases) and follow the install guide found below.

 ![](/Screenshots/Pic10.png)